In Exercises 39 and 40, determine whether the finite correction f... | Channels for Pearson+

 Finite Correction Factor

 The Finite Correction Factor (FCF) is used in statistics when sampling without replacement from a finite population.
 It adjusts the standard error of the sample mean to account for the fact that the sample size is a significant fraction of the total population.
-When the sample size is more than 5% of the population, the FCF is applied to ensure more accurate probability calculations.
+This is important when the sample size is more than 5% of the population, as it helps to provide a more accurate estimate of variability.

 Recommended video: